pdlug/personalize-sample/README.md

 The instructions below cover the basics of what is there and the TODO file provides ideas for next steps.

+Useful as a basic starter app for sinatra/mongoid, teaching tool, or basis for interview coding problem sets.

 ## Requirements

 * Ruby